Liadh Ní Riada

-Personal life

-Ní Riada was born in Dublin, but raised in County Cork.
-Ní Riada is the daughter of composer Seán Ó Riada, who died when she was four.
-Her mother died when she was 10.
-She resides in Ballyvourney in the Muskerry Gaeltacht area in County Cork, with her second husband, Nicky Forde, and three daughters.
-She was married to Fiachra Ó hAodha for 10 months until his death in 1997.
-She is a native Irish speaker.
+She left Sinn Féin some time after her failed presidential election campaign and became an independent.
+She unsuccessfully contested the 2025 Seanad election as an independent candidate.

-Media career
+Media and cultural activity

-Ní Riada is a former television producer and director and she served on the board tasked with setting up TG4, the Irish language television channel.
+Ní Riada is a former television producer and director and she served on the board tasked with setting up TG4, the Irish-language television channel.
 She has directed and produced several documentaries, and ran her own production company for several years.
 Ní Riada has described herself as passionate about heritage and culture, and she has been a vocal advocate for Irish language rights.

+In July 2020, Comharchumann Forbartha Mhúscraí, a Ballingeary-based community development co-operative for the Muskerry Gaeltacht, appointed Ní Riada as language planning officer, to encourage use of Irish in the area.
+In December 2020 she was nominated by Sinn Féin to the board of Foras na Gaeilge.
+In February 2022 she became director of Ionad Cultúrtha an Dochtúir Ó Loingsigh, a cultural centre in Ballyvourney.

 Political career

 Ní Riada's involvement in politics began in 2011 when she joined Sinn Féin as the party's national Irish language officer, having been inspired by her first husband Fiachra to get involved in politics.
 Three years later, in 2014, Ní Riada was selected as the Sinn Féin candidate for the South constituency for the 2014 European Parliament elections.